dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 - Displays a live editor to try components
 - Meant for design system creation (powers vue-design-system)
+- A strong React community

 #### Cons

 - Little configurability on output (HTML only)
 - JSDoc can be verbose
+- Scaffolding built in React

 ### Vuese